grandpaul2/Qwen-AI-Assistant/README.md

-# Qwen Assistant v2.2
+# WorkspaceAI v2.2

-An AI assistant that combines Qwen 2.5:3B with file management capabilities and persistent memory.
+An AI assistant that combines modern language models with file management capabilities and persistent memory.
 Works on Windows and Linux.

 ## Features